 - 2 cups grapes, green and red, cut in half (or quarters if large) Note 1

-- 2 tsp honey (or less if fruit is very sweet)
+- 2 teaspoon honey (or less if fruit is very sweet)

-- 1 tbsp lime juice (or lemon juice)
+- 1 tablespoon lime juice (or lemon juice)

-- 2 tbsp chopped fresh cilantro (use parsley if you prefer)
+- 2 tablespoon chopped fresh cilantro (use parsley if you prefer)